Imperial Way Faction: Decline

 After the Manchurian Incident, the two cliques struggled against each other for dominance over the military.
+The Kōdōha was initially dominant under Araki's tenure as War Minister.
+However, Araki's focus on spiritual training and ideological fervor hindered comprehensive economic and modernization programs desired by the majority of staff officers in the Central Headquarters.
+Furthermore, his blatant favoritism towards officers from the Saga and Tosa regions alienated the staff officers.

-The Kōdōha was initially dominant; however, after the resignation of Araki in 1934 due to ill health, the Kōdōha began to suffer a decline in its influence.
-Araki was replaced by General Senjūrō Hayashi, who had Tōseiha sympathies.
+Araki's tenure was marked by political ineffectiveness, as he frequently failed to push the army's demands against the Finance Minister and the Navy, causing his supporters to realize he could not be relied upon.
+Araki resigned in January 1934, officially due to ill health, leaving the Kōdōha without their leader and causing a decline in their influence.
+Araki was replaced by General Senjūrō Hayashi, an officer with Tōseiha sympathies.

-In November 1934, a plot by Kōdōha army officers to murder a number of important politicians was discovered before it could be implemented.
-The Tōseiha faction forced the resignation of Masaki from his position as Inspector General of Military Education (the third most powerful position in the Japanese Army hierarchy) for his complicity in the plot, and demoted some 3,000 other officers.
+In November 1934, the Military Academy plot, discovered before it could be implemented, was alleged to have been orchestrated by Kōdōha army officers to murder a number of important politicians.
+Tetsuzan Nagata used this to force the resignation of Masaki from his position as Inspector General of Military Education (the third most powerful position in the Japanese Army hierarchy) for his complicity in the plot, and demoted some 3,000 other officers.

-In retaliation, a Kōdōha officer, Saburō Aizawa, murdered Tōseiha leader General Tetsuzan Nagata in the Aizawa Incident.
+In retaliation, a Kōdōha officer, Saburō Aizawa, murdered Nagata in the Aizawa Incident.
 Aizawa's military tribunal was held under the jurisdiction of the First Infantry Division in Tokyo, whose commander, General Heisuke Yanagawa, was a follower of Araki.
 The trial thus became a vehicle by which the Kōdōha was able to denounce the Tōseiha, portray Aizawa as a selfless patriot, and Nagata as an unprincipled power-mad schemer.